How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 • Pages already ranking positions 1–5

-• Content with existing traffic but no snippets
+• Content with existing organic traffic but no current snippets

 Step 2: Add Missing Elements